Complete Guide: How to Get a Building Permit for Your Home Project [2025]

 How Permit Fees Are Calculated

-Square Footage Fees: Some areas charge based on square footage of new construction or renovation area.
+Square Footage Fees: Some areas charge based on the square footage of the new construction or renovation area.

 Flat Fees: Simple projects may have standardized flat fees regardless of project cost.